msridhar/research-blog/content/posts/bidding-with-pdfgrep.md

 seconds.
 I installed pdfgrep and GNU Parallel using MacPorts, but I'm guessing Homebrew or direct installation will also work fine.

+**UPDATE**: I just realized that on Mac, once you have the PDFs downloaded to a folder, you can just search within the folder using Finder, and it will be a lot faster than pdfgrep.
+But the above can still be useful if you want to do regexp search or otherwise integrate the search results with a command-line workflow.